-Cities across the world are growing and polluting at unprecedented levels.
+Cities across the world are growing and polluting to unprecedented levels.
 The World Bank estimates that cities will attract an additional 2 billion people by 2050, and will produce well over 70% of global greenhouse gas emissions.
 Already under pressure, infrastructure and basic services such as transport, solid waste management, education or sanitation will need to be expanded significantly in order to serve these growing populations.

 The investment required is immense: developing countries need an extra $1.3 trillion of investment in public infrastructure a year just to keep pace.
 Traditional sources of financing from central governments and international aid organizations won’t be nearly sufficient to meet the demand.
 Cities will need to innovate and access private sources of long-term financing through local capital markets and commercial partnerships.